Braised Rabbit with Prunes

 - 1 Tbsp vinegar (optional)

-1 Heat 3 Tbsp olive oil in a large thick-bottomed Dutch oven (I used a 5 quart) on medium-high heat.
+1 Brown the rabbit pieces in butter: Heat 3 Tbsp olive oil in a large thick-bottomed Dutch oven (I used a 5 quart) on medium-high heat.
 Add a tablespoon of butter.
 Pat dry the rabbit pieces, sprinkle all over with salt, and working in batches, brown on all sides in the pan.

 Great served over egg noodles.